gen2brain/raylib-go/examples/others/android/example/README.md

     export ANDROID_HOME=/opt/android-sdk

-And build apk with ant:
+And build apk:

-    cd android
-    ant clean debug

-Or with gradle:

     ./gradlew assembleDebug

-If everything is successfully built apk can be found in bin/ directory or in the android/build/outputs in case `gradle` is used.
+If everything is successfully built apk can be found in the android/build/outputs.

 For aarch64/arm64 replace `arm-linux-androideabi` with `aarch64-linux-android`, set GOARCH to arm64 and use minimum `ANDROID_API=21`.